denisbohm/firefly-arm-serial-wire-debug/README.md

 Firefly Design ARM Cortex Serial Wire Debug Framework Swift Friendly Objective-C

-Note that this replaces firefly-arm-swd (which is no longer being maintained)
+Note that this replaces firefly-arm-swd (which is no longer being maintained).

 Copyright and License
 ---------------------